calcuis/hex-wif-converter/README.md

 The resulting WIF key is printed as output.

-In summary, this code snippet demonstrates the conversion of a hexadecimal private key into a WIF key, which is a common format used to import and manage private keys in various cryptocurrency wallets.
+In summary, this code snippet demonstrates the conversion of a hexadecimal private key into a WIF key, which is a common format used to import and manage private keys in various crypto wallets.